hankhank10/i-listened-plugin/README.md

-## Spotify integration
+## LogSeq Spotify integration

-💥Displays the tracks you have listened to on Spotify in your log using the slash command `/spotify`.
+Displays the tracks you have listened to on Spotify in your log using the slash command `/spotify`.

+## Usage

+1. Install the plugin
+2. Visit https://logspot.top/ and click the button to authenticate with Spotify
+3. Once you have authenticated with Spotify you will be provided with a token (a string of letters and numbers)
+4. Copy that token and paste it into the "Settings" page of this plugin
+5. Use the slash command `/spotify` to display your Spotify listening history

 ## Credit
  - https://github.com/hkgnp/logseqplugin-basic-template